 - Esthetic dentistry

 Drs.
-Mioduski and Ferrara have all completed advanced General Practice Residency Programs.
+Ferrara, Mioduski, and Olson have all completed advanced General Practice Residency Programs.

 What are the recognized dental specialties?